 Our main reason for driving down was to catch both It's A Wonderful Life and White Christmas at the iconic Music Box Theatre.
 I went on a whim a few years ago and I had NO CLUE that a) it was a singalong and b) it had been ongoing for the past thirty-two years.

-And every year, I learn something new!
+And every year, I learn something new, too!
 This last time, my seatmate, Doris, told me that she and her brother always reserve an extra seat just for their coats (noted!) and that they buy their bells at the Walgreen's down the street (keeping that in mind for next year, Doris!)
 Next year, I'm bringing bells and saving that extra seat.

 Besides being enchanted by the power of cinema, we were also enchanted by the power of food.
 We had the most delicious seafood risotto at Quartino's, very, very, very cheesy deep-dish at Giordano's, and almond milk chai's at Heritage Bicycles and General Store.
 It was one of those trips where I had to pace myself as I ate.
 I couldn't have too much ice cream/pizza/seafood because there was more ice cream/pizza/seafood just around the bend!

 We also visited Navy Pier for the first time, but I didn't care for it.
 I've only visited Chicago in the winter, so I forget that they actually experience warmer temperatures.
 Maybe the pier's better in the summer?